 One particularly foreigner-friendly bank is Shinsei Bank.

-Another online banking option is Seven Bank, which is associated with 7-Eleven store chain.
+Another online banking option is Seven Bank, which is associated with the 7-Eleven store chain.
 They have an informative website in English, describing all the procedures, stating all the precautions and explaining the identity verifications documents that you will need to present when opening an account with them.
 This bank has ATMs in 7-Eleven stores which can be easily found all over Japan.
 Other ATMs locations include shopping centers and airports, where ATMs have multilingual interfaces.
+You can find more information here.

 Japan Post Bank